RedHatInsights/insights-core/docs/embedded_content.rst

 Embedded Content
 ################

 In ``insights-core``, we separate the return of the results from the rendering of the results.
 This separation allows applications using ``insights-core`` to produce output appropriate to their application.
 So, for example, the Red Hat Insights product uses an approach that utilizes several content artifacts (general descriptions, specific descriptions, ansible playbooks, tagging, etc.) while an internal diagnostic system has a very simple description and tagging approach.

-Because of this separation, the methods that return results (``make_response``, ``make_pass``, and ``make_fail``) should not provide formatting themselves.
+Because of this separation, the methods that return results (:py:class:`insights.core.plugins.make_response`, :py:class:`insights.core.plugins.make_pass`, and :py:class:`insights.core.plugins.make_fail`) should not provide formatting themselves.
 Instead, keyword arguments (kwargs) are used to pass back information from the plugin, to be interpolated by the caller.

-However, in the case of creating rules for individual use, structuring the data returned by the command line invocation of insights-core, the separation can add unneeded complexity.
-For this reason, a conventional approach using a simple string or dictionary has been created.
+However, this separation can added unneeded complexity in the case of creating rules for individual command line use.
+For this reason, a conventional approach using a simple string or dictionary is available to embed content into the rule code.

 ``CONTENT`` Attribute
 =====================